Pareto Analysis For Manufacturing

 - Maintenance issues

-Another powerful way to use Pareto Analysis is to go beyond ordering by number of occurrences, and instead by duration.
+Another powerful way to use Pareto Analysis is to go beyond ordering by the number of occurrences, and instead by duration.
 First, imagine you had 100 instances of downtime due to mechanical issues.
-Second, imagine you have 4 instances of downtime due to power failures.
-Let's say mechanical issues average 1 minute each, while power failures average 2 hours each.
-Going by number of occurrences fixing the mechanical issues would be a huge win.
-If instead you look at reducing the impact on total downtime, power failures have a larger impact.
+Second, imagine you have four cases of downtime due to power failures.
+Let’s say mechanical issues average 1 minute each, while power failures average 2 hours each.
+Going by the number of occurrences fixing the mechanical problems would be a huge win.
+If instead, you look at reducing the impact on total downtime, power failures have a more significant effect.

 Pareto Analysis can be a powerful tool used to help you prioritize your workload.
 Please feel free to reach out to us at any time if you have questions.
 We would be happy to show you some of the automated Pareto Analysis systems we have developed for many different processes.